 After just a few years, Rosenthal used his influence to get out of jail and go back to controlling the betting scene once again.
 By 1974, he started working at Stardust, thanks to his wide connections in organized crime and raw talent for gambling.

 After impressing the owners of the casino, he was placed in charge of two others – Hacienda and Fremont, all of them belonging to the Chicago Outfit.
-While Rosenthal was the boss playing the cards behind the scenes, each casino had a seemingly clean front man.
+While Rosenthal was the boss playing the cards behind the scenes, each casino had a seemingly clean frontman.

-True depiction of Ruthlessness in the Film
+A true depiction of Ruthlessness in the Film

 Rosenthal was quick to show the nominal bosses of the respective casinos that he was the overall boss.
 He bullied, threatened, and even physically assaulted employees just to assert his influence.
 In one incident, Rosenthal caught one of the casino employees cheating.
 He ordered the employee’s left hand to be broken with a heavy rubber mallet.

-The approach to running the business was not always ruthless.
+Unlike Native American Casinos his approach to running the business was not always ruthless.
 Lefty was sometimes sophisticated and meticulous.
 He occasionally would host celebrity guests on a local TV show.
 He would check the muffins in the kitchen to ensure that there were just 10 blueberries in each.